-12.10 Overall Policy

-The company should document clear and unambiguous policy related to all validation activities.
-Qualification activities are considered to be an integral part of validation.

-The policy should clearly show a companies rationale towards validation and detail how it will approach each key activity.
+12.10 Overall Policy The company should document clear and unambiguous policy related to all valida- tion activities.
+Qualification activities are considered to be an integral part of valida- tion.
+The policy should clearly show a company's rationale towards validation and detail how it will approach each key activity.
 The policy should reflect the expectations of the Health Authorities validation guidelines Responsibilities and roles should be clearly defined and documented to ensure that commitment is made at the appropriate level.

-12.11 Critical Parameters/Attributes general considerations:

-A critical process parameter is a parameter in the full process (from introduction of the starting material to the final API) that has an impact on a quality attribute of the final API.

-To assure non-critical process steps are manufactured within the pre-defined specifications of that particular step "Key" process parameters can be defined to assure compliance to the individual specs.

-A critical material attribute is a specific parameter of the material which if not controlled will impact the final API quality.

-A risk assessment should be performed to map out critical parameter attributes prior to validation. (for example ICH Q8 and Q11) These parameters need careful consideration as they will form the basis for assessing the system to be validated.
+12.11 Critical Parameters/Attributes general considerations: A critical process parameter is a parameter in the full process (from introduction of the starting material to the final API) that has an impact on a quality attribute of the final API.
+CPV (Continuous Process Verification) requires trending of Critical Quality Attributes.
+The decision, which CPP (Critical Process Parameters) should be trended, may be based on a risk assessment.
+To assure non-critical process steps are manufactured within the pre-defined specifi- cations of that particular step "Key" process parameters can be defined to assure compliance to the individual specs.
+A critical material attribute is a specific parameter of the material which if not con- trolled will impact the final API quality.
+A risk assessment should be performed to map out critical parameter attributes prior to validation. (for example ICH Q9 and Q11) These parameters need careful consideration as they will form the basis for assessing the system to be validated.
 Ranges used for each critical parameter should be well defined and supported by development data and/or historical data.
 The parameters, if not adequately controlled, could affect the critical quality attributes of the -API.

-Further details on critical parameters can be found for example in ICH Q11, FDA guideline (FDA Guidance for Industry - Process Validation: General Principles and Practices) and EMA process validation guideline (Volume 4 EU Guidelines for Good Manufacturing Practice for Medicinal Products for Human and Veterinary Use Annex 15: Qualification and Validation)

-12.12 Validation should extend to those operations deemed to be critical.

-Protocols used in validation (process, analytical, equipment, facilities, IT, utilities...) should encompass those operations deemed to be critical.

-Once validated, any change need to follow change control procedures to evaluate the impact on the current validation status of the operation.
-Non-critical operations need not to form part of the validation study or not to the same extent, for example, non critical IPC's.
+Further details on critical parameters can be found for example in ICH Q11, FDA guideline (FDA Guidance for Industry - Process Validation: General Principles and Practices) and EMA process validation guideline (Volume 4 EU Guidelines for Good Manufacturing Practice for Medicinal Products for Human and Veterinary Use Annex 15: Qualification and Validation) 12.12 Validation should extend to those operations deemed to be critical.
+Protocols used in validation (process, analytical, equipment, facilities, IT, utili- ties) should encompass those operations deemed to be critical.
+Once validated, CPV may be applied.
+Any changes need to follow change control procedures to evaluate the impact on the current validation status of the operation.
+Non-critical operations do not need to form part of the validation study.